jaimindp/Twitter_Activated_Crypto_Trading_Bot/README.md

 - Mechanism for pulling out of all positions
 - Limit orders
 	- Trailing stop losses
+- Machine Learning features
 	- Implement sentiment feature
 		- For size of position
 		- Shorting
 	- Look at interpreting images (CV for text extraction, object detection on memes)

 ## Notes